 When submitting any artwork to your graphics provider, be sure to provide all images, links, fonts, or additional information used within the print files to ensure nothing is lost in translation.
 For accurate color matching, it’s best to provide Pantone colors for your artwork.
 If you have more questions about what type of files are acceptable, review our Artwork Submission Guidelines.

-Give your Graphics Provider all the Information They Need
+4. Give Your Graphics Provider all the Information They Need

-Providing your graphics company with the correct information when they need it can save time, trips, and money.
-For example, telling a graphics designer it’s a Ford F150 isn’t enough information.
+How to save money on vehicle graphics includes supplying your provider with the correct information.
+Providing your graphics company with information when they need it can save time, trips, and money.
+For example, telling a designer it’s a Ford F150 isn’t enough information.
 The designer needs to know the year, model, style, and color to design a proper graphic.
 Providing complete information avoids multiple trips needed to measure and inspect the vehicle.
 Trips cost dollars.
 Here’s the information that covers most of what a vehicle graphics provider will need from you.

 Vinyl begins as Poly Vinyl Chloride (PVC), then additives create the vinyl film used to wrap vehicles.
 Plasticizers are added for flexibility, pigment is added for color, then UV absorbers and heat stabilizers are added to create a vinyl that will conform to a vehicle’s shape and withstand the elements.
 Cast, or “premium vinyl,” is a process similar to making a cake.
 Ingredients are mixed and solvents are added, then poured into a casting sheet, which is baked, allowing the solvents to evaporate.
 This process makes a very flexible, thin, shrink-resistant material.
 Another manufacturing option is the calendar or economy process.
 In this method, ingredients are mixed, but solvents aren’t added.
 Like pizza dough, the vinyl is rolled and stretched into the desired shape.
 This material is thicker and having been stretched, it tends to shrink.
 FAQ: Are There Different Vinyl Graphics Materials?

-Too often the lowest price is also the worst product and service.
+How to save money on vehicle graphics may not be going with the lowest price.
+Too often the lowest price is also the worst service.
 Hire a pro to design, print, and install your vehicle graphics because how they look reflects on your organization.
 Here’s a story about The High Cost of Going Cheap.

 A small business owner brought his work vehicle to TKO to inquire about repair, which had a faded graphic installed by another graphics provider.
-He brought it to use because the graphics provider who completed the installation was no longer in business.
-Unfortunately, the material used had a very limited warranty.
+He brought it to us because the graphics provider who completed the installation was no longer in business.
+Unfortunately, the material they used had a very limited warranty.
 It covered fading, but did not cover removal or installation of the failed graphic.
 The result for the small business owner who came to us was not good.
 The choices?
 Live with the faded vehicle wrap, which makes the company look unprofessional, or spend the money to replace the wrap.
-In this case, a cheaper permanent material was used.
-The cost to remove the damaged wrap and install a new wrap was not under warranty.
-Like many things, the result of going cheaper was costing more.
+Since a cheaper permanent material was used the cost to remove the damaged wrap wasn’t cheap.
+Like many things, the result of going cheap was costing more.

 How to Save Money on Vehicle Graphics